woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-four
 The same is true of a master.
-She is not necessary, for **the true master is inside us**.
+She is not necessary, for <font color=red>the true master is inside us</font>.
 But the inside master is, in a sense, still asleep, so the outside master is needed.
 She simply creates situation after situation until we begin to wake up and become aware, until we begin to see the true nature of our situation.
 She surrounds us with a fragrance to arouse us out of our slumbers and dreams.

 Once we begin to become aware, then she assists us to avoid the various traps and attachments that can arise.
-And a true master eventually assists us to see into the nature of perhaps the greatest attachment of all — the attachment to the master. **Ultimately, even the master must be transcended.**
+And a true master eventually assists us to see into the nature of perhaps the greatest attachment of all — the attachment to the master. <font color=red>Ultimately, even the master must be transcended.</font>

 A master is not necessary, but desirable.
 For while we’re asleep we're always dreaming that we’re awake.
 To dream that we’re awake is the best way to stay asleep.
 The mind’s best defense is to imagine that it’s already gone, that we’re already awake or enlightened.
 Without the disturbing fragrance of a master, our slumbers may continue for quite a while.

-An interesting attachment is the feeling that we have to save the world.
-The world doesn’t need saving because it’s already perfect.
+An interesting attachment is the feeling that we have to save the world. <font color=red>The world doesn’t need saving because it’s already perfect</font>.

 As Byron Katie says, How do we know that the way the world is is for the highest good?
 Because it is that way.
 How do we know the world should be the way it is?
 Because it is that way.
 Simple.
 “Saving the world” can sometimes lead to force, violence, fanaticism.
 Immense suffering throughout history has been caused by those of us who were intent on saving the world by converting it to some cause or other.